WORLDS OF OPPORTUNITY

 A project of the Southwest Alabama Workforce Development Council (SAWDC), the SAWDC Worlds of Opportunity is a hands-on career expo for eighth-grade students across Southwest Alabama’s nine-county footprint.
 The purpose of the event is to expose students to careers available locally and to demonstrate what each career involves through an interactive, engaging series of activities.
 The decision to target eighth-grade students was a strategic one: Eighth grade is a critical year for students as they are deciding on coursework pathways for the remainder of their high school years and beyond.

 What does it take to have a successful future?
-That is the question that was asked of over 9,000 area eighth graders on September 19th and 20th at the 2018 SAWDC Worlds of Opportunity Career Expo.
+That is the question that was asked of over 8,000 area eighth graders on September 18th and 19th at the 2019 SAWDC Worlds of Opportunity Career Expo.
 Public and private school students visited the Mobile Civic Center over the course of a two-day period for a hands-on, interactive career exploration experience led by business professionals from ten key South Alabama industries.

 Dear Parent or Guardian:

 The difference between wanting and knowing what’s best for your children can be a frustrating divide, especially when it’s time to talk seriously about their future career options.

 You might be asking yourself, ‘Why in the world does my eighth-grader need to worry about that now?”
 The simple answer is because the course choices your child makes going into his/her freshman year of high school could very well affect the career pathways available to him/her down the road.

 And while it may not always seem so, your guidance and influence form the foundation on which those future adult decisions are based.
 The truth of the matter is no one knows your children as well as you do: their strengths, their weaknesses, their quirks, their ambitions.
 You are their absolute best resource and their No. 1 advocate.